darktable/Unity-NorthStar/Documentation/ShadowImportanceVolumes.md

 ## Shadow Importance Volumes

-Unity will ensure the full viewport, up to the configured maximum shadow distance, has coverage in the shadowmap.
-For many games and on other platforms, this is sufficient to balance texel density with full scene coverage, however as this game takes place on the surface of a ship, and with the Meta Quests impressive FOV, it is wasteful to assign shadow coverage for areas of the viewport such as the sky and ocean.
-Shadow Importance Volumes address this by allowing a designer to specify which surfaces require shadowmap coverage, and allowing all other surfaces to lie outside of the shadow volume.
+Unity ensures the full viewport, up to the configured maximum shadow distance, is covered in the shadowmap.
+For many games and platforms, this balances texel density with full scene coverage.
+However, in this game, set on a ship's surface with the Meta Quest's impressive FOV, it's inefficient to assign shadow coverage to areas like the sky and ocean.
+Shadow Importance Volumes solve this by letting designers specify which surfaces need shadowmap coverage, allowing other surfaces to remain outside the shadow volume.

 ![](./Images/ShadowImportance/Fig1.png)

-ShadowImportanceVolumes require changes to URP in provide a mechanism to adjust the shadow projection matrix and shadow distance before shadow casting.
+ShadowImportanceVolumes require changes to URP to adjust the shadow projection matrix and shadow distance before shadow casting.

 ### Relevant Files
 - [ShadowImportanceVolume.cs](../Assets/NorthStar/Scripts/Utils/ShadowImportanceVolume.cs)